 Example: It took her a while to learn the ropes, but now she is confident and we feel that we can count on her to manage her client portfolio effectively.

 The process of learning, usually from trial and error.
-We often say that there can be a steep learning curve, which means that one has to learn things quickly in order to meet the requirements of a specific job.
+We often say that there can be a steep learning curve, which means that one has to learn things quickly to meet the requirements of a specific job.

 Example: There was a steep learning curve when I started out trading stock options, but I now feel like I’m finally getting the hang of it (another idiom which means to master something).

-Example: The future of our company is uncertain due to our massive debt, but I can guarantee that we will go down swinging whatever happens, we will not give up easily.
+Example: The future of our company is uncertain due to our massive debt, but I can guarantee that we will go down swinging, whatever happens, we will not give up easily.

 To do things strictly by the rules.

-Example: I don’t want to take any chances getting caught by the financial regulators and having to pay significant fines.
+Example: I don’t want to take any chances of getting caught by the financial regulators and having to pay significant fines.
 We have to do everything by the book.

 Example: The company’s decision to cut corners ended up costing them dearly when they got caught red-handed and had to pay a huge fine for committing fraud.

-When there’s no easy way out or good solution.
+When there’s no easy way out or a good solution.
 Whatever you do, whichever option you choose, the outcome will not be ideal.